EllingtonKirby/EllingtonKirby.github.io/posts/polysemanticity.markdown

 Another really cool result is found when the authors develop a form of "distance" between features.
 In English, we might say two words are close to one another when they represent similar concepts, like "cold" and "chilled".
 But beyond just synonyms, we could say that terms like "cold" and "snow" are similar, maybe because they occur together often, or because one reminds you of the other.

-The paper presents a numerical "distance" which brings feature together, and we find that features that are close in this measurement share similar meaning or occurence.
+The paper presents a numerical "distance" which brings features together, and we find that features that are close in this measurement share similar meaning or occurrence.

 ![alt text](immunology.png)

 Here we see a map of this distance, for a different feature this time.
 This feature seems to represent "immunology", and have a high activation for text having to do with the immune system.
-Nearby (meaning close in distance) we find common diseases, vaccines, and many concepts we would consider closesly related to immunology.
+Nearby (meaning close in distance) we find common diseases, vaccines, and many concepts we would consider closely related to immunology.

 Interestingly enough, a little further away we even see features representing more conceptual immunity, like legal immunity.